Accordion Repair and Tuning

 What's this Accordion Worth?
-(A difficult question I sometimes get)
+(A hard question I sometimes get)

 I can't usually give you a firm opinion as to what an accordion is really worth.
-Often value can't be determined with much accuracy, but a picture of the accordion can give me an idea whether it is collectible, professional, student, decade of manufacture, etc., To really judge the quality of an accordion, it needs to be played.
-But I am interested in hearing about any accordion you have; if it interests you it interests me.
+Often value can't be determined with much accuracy, but a picture of the accordion can give me an idea whether it is collectible, professional, student, decade of manufacture, etc., To really judge the quality of an accordion, it needs to be played by an experienced player.
+I am interested in hearing about any accordion you have; if it interests you it interests me.

 Ike can fix your bass machine fast and right! *Click*here !

 Accordion BellowsThe acoustic accordion will be operated by air passing over the reeds. there are reeds in both sides, in the box parts, called the casings.
 The casing on the right side of the accordion is called the treble casing, and on the left, the bass casing.
 In between the two casings there will be a bellows made of 4 pieces of pleated cardboard covered with cloth lining, and joined at the corners by leather gussets and with a metal corner pieces.
 If the bellows starts to leak due to age and wear, it can be temporarily repaired, but the repair may not last, and it is best to have a new bellows made.
-The cost of custom made bellows is now about $475, but may vary for complexity.
-The bellows from one accordion will rarely fit anther accordion, so very accurate measurements have to be taken.
-For some smaller accordions, a standard-sized stock bellows of the sort made in quantities, will be less costly.
+The measurements of the bellows need to be accurate to about a millimeter.
+For a few accordions, a standard-sized stock bellows of the sort made in quantities, will be less costly.
 I can obtain these stock bellows and custom-made bellows of very high quality in various colors to match your accordion, or your outfit, or the decor of your home, garden, or whatever.

-- The situation is similar on the treble side, except the number of reed plates is equal to the number of working keys, in most 120 bass accordions that would be 41 keys times the number of treble reed sets, usually 3 to 4 sets, for mediumto large 120 bass accordions, or 2 sets for student size 120 bass accordions down to most 48 or 12 bass.
-(But most intermediate sized, i.e., 60, 80 or 96 bass, have 3 sets of reeds).
-Each reed plate has a reed on both sides, for each air flow direction when the bellows are pulled or pressed.
+- On the treble side, the number of reed plates is equal to the number of working keys, in most 120 bass accordions that would be 41 keys times the number of treble reed sets, usually 3 to 4 sets, for medium to large 120 bass accordions, or 2 sets for student size 120 bass accordions down to most 48 or 12 bass.
+Each reed plate has a reed on each side of it, for when the bellows are pulled or pressed.

-- The performance capabilities of accordion reeds can vary greatly, depending on the precision, skill, and method by which they were made and the quality of the metal.
+- The performance capabilities of accordion reeds can vary, depending on the precision, skill, and method by which they were made and the quality of the metal.
 After the reeds are made and put into the accordion, they have to be tuned together as sets.
-Unlike piano strings, the physical properties of accordion reeds are permanently altered when the note is adjusted by tuning.
+The reed is permanently altered when the note is adjusted by tuning.
 The reed is tuned by scratching the metal in a carefully chosen location, by a highly skilled accordion tuner.
-Tuning by hack repairmen can easily completely ruin an expensive set of reeds, which might cost more to replace than you originally paid for the instrument.
+Tuning by amateur repairmen can easily completely ruin an expensive set of reeds.

 - Usually the reeds are held in place on chambered wooden blocks using a mixture of beeswax and pine rosin.
-This material is carefully poured around and between the reeds and whn it cools, it grips them tightly in place, so that efficient transmission of the wave vibrations can occur.
-If the wax has gone bad with age, which is often the case, the wax has to be re-poured when reed work is done.
+In a few accordions, though, the reeds are mounted on leather gaskets on the blocks.
+The reed wax is carefully poured around and between the reeds so that as it cools, it contracts slightly in volume and grips them tightly in place, so that good acoustic transmission of the wave vibrations can occur.
+If the wax has gone bad with age, the wax has to be re-poured when reed work is done.

-- When the accordion goes out of tune, there are a number of causes, all of which may very likely necessitate complete cleaning of all the reeds and application of new wax.
-If only a few notes are out of tune, if it is relatively new, it just might be possible to fix those few reeds individually without a complete reed overhaul, but the best solution is often a complete reed renovation.
+- When the accordion goes out of tune, there are a number of causes, all of which might necessitate complete cleaning of all the reeds and application of new wax.
+If only a few notes are out of tune, it just might be possible to fix those few reeds individually without doing a complete reed overhaul.

 NOTE: I am now presently accepting shipped accordions, for free analysis, and repair estimates.
 Please pack carefully.
 All work is guaranteed.
 I recommend the U. S. Postal Service for shipping, in which case please mail to the P. O. Box listed above.